Darion/links/python.md

 * [lolviz](https://github.com/parrt/lolviz) - A simple Python data-structure visualization tool for lists of lists, lists, dictionaries; primarily for use in Jupyter notebooks / presentations
 * [plain_obj](https://github.com/suzaku/plain_obj) - A faster alternative to namedtuple.
 * [pytudes](https://github.com/norvig/pytudes) - Python programs to practice or demonstrate skills.
+* [dry-python](https://dry-python.org/) - A set of libraries for pluggable business logic components.

 ## Testing